wocss/wocss/packages/tools.bem-constructor/README.md

-# Bem constructor
+# BEM-CONSTRUCTOR

 > Tool

-The `wocss-tools-bem-constructor` module contains `mixins` to help tame those bem structures.

-This is a wrapper for [WOCSS](https://github.com/wocss).
+The `wocss-tools-bem-constructor` module contains [bem-constructor](https://github.com/danielguillan/bem-constructor).
+This is a wrapper for the framework.

 Install using npm: